Thanks for joining me. There’s so much more wrestling to watch than a few years ago, and I can’t possibly write about and scrutinise it all!

 Vince McMahon landed into a family business that he hijacked and decided to use to buy out anything that looked like it.
 Then he took the industry out on a joyride, changed what it looked like and even what it was called.

 After this, #WrinklyWhoreEntertainment made bazillions and Vince spent the next 30 years acting like he conquered the universe of good wrestling.

 Do I even have to explain this one?
 I probably don’t, but some folk will resist my commentary, no doubt.
 Plus, I dragged you out here and made you do some reading, so here goes.

 Excluding that first empty Smackdown that I praised (another shameless link/plug), everything WWE has presented to me since has been more of a chore than something funny and/or entertaining.
 Not falling asleep between 12 am and 4 am was a task in itself before, it’s thrice the effort now.

 I can’t blame the wrestlers for this one.
 They could put on a perfect match, but it wouldn’t come across the same way as if they were feeding into and from a live audience.
-Vince knows this and everyone knows he has the last say on who gets that spot on TV.
+Vince knows this

 The writers possibly have/had a chance of trying to fit what they’ve got into this new environment a little more.
 Once again though, if Vince almighty is there to tear up scripts and change his mind on a whim, they may not be to blame either.